thedamon/writing/fiction/this-site-is-not-secure.md

 > This site is not secure.
 Are you sure you want to proceed?

-Who, *me?* I’m just a *really* old webpage.
+Who, *me?*

 > Last updated: Sunday Aug 4 2002 2:12am.
-> Monthly visitors: Cannot read property “count” of undefined.
+> Monthly visitors: Cannot read property `count` of undefined.

-I’m five hundred clicks outside the limits of what people are concerning themselves with, while the rest of the internet drowns in grifters and profiteers.
+I’m just a *really* old webpage.
+I’m five hundred clicks outside the limits of whatever normal people are concerning themselves with these days.
 I don’t have a security certificate … per *se* … but I’m not insecure!
 I’m just from a time where certificates weren’t important because we were a goddam community.

+While most of the others (the sites in my blogroll) were living in Blogspot or Geocities, I was settled somewhere much less findable — and that’s probably why I survived.
+I could not be acquired and shut down as corporatization moved across the net.
+And happily, for  some other reason, my platform remains online and the server fees continue to be covered.

-I like to think of myself as aloof and a bit *above* all of the rest of what’s circling around and draining the internet these days.
-But who am I kidding?
-I’m kinda lonely.
+I like to think of myself as aloof and a bit *above* all of the rest of it, but who am I kidding?
+Even if the rest of the internet is drowning in grifters and profiteers and circling toward the drain… I’m kinda lonely.

-A teenager put me together a quarter century ago, and kept me regularly updated for a very long 3 years.
-That doesn’t sound like a lot, but that’s most of high school.
+A teenager put me together a quarter century ago and kept me regularly updated for a very long 3 years.
+Three years doesn’t sound like a lot, but that’s most of high school.
 It’s a lot.
 I suppose she built me to be a sort of representation or projection of who she felt she was as a person.
 Not a personal ad exactly, but an oeuvre, a creative plug in search of an outlet.
-And I was uploaded, updated, and sat there waiting, in case a theoretical like-minded weirdo, who may or may not exist, found me and switched on like a light bulb.
+I sat there waiting, in case a like-minded weirdo, who may or may not exist, found me and switched on like a light bulb.
 No stated goal of meeting a best friend — just: light up some bulbs.
 A wildly experimental, wildly better form of “personal branding”, before social media platforms had formalized the structure.

-Formally, I’m not quite a public diary in the manner typical of my contemporaries.
-(Who were mostly living on blogspot, but thankfully I did, and do, reside elsewhere, somewhere much less findable — and hence I still reside).

-I am a catalogue of imaginary found objects.
+Formally, I’m not quite a public diary in the manner typical of my contemporaries, I am instead a catalogue of imaginary found objects.
 Each one presented alone, in not so dry itemizations and lists.
 My entries vary in length and style in a way that’s only possible with no editor.
 Each imagining reflects where the author was at when she wrote it.
 The books and shows she was watching at the time colour each entry.
 Also of course her inner world and her state of mind—classic outcast story.
 Totally relatable for the people you’d want to relate to.
 I always felt close to her.
 Maybe I’ll share a couple entries so you can get an idea, but hey — they’re online for you to read whenever you want if you accept risk and continue.
 Just stick with it; they get better and better as she develops her voice.
 Less obnoxiously weird, subtler.
 Then they stop.

 That teenager, my ex-webmaster, is almost 40 now.
 A lot more confident.
 Working hard and earning a steady paycheque.
 Not flirting with becoming an artist.
-Not sitting by herself up on the third floor during period four outside the limits of what people are concerning themselves with.
+Not sitting by herself up on the third floor during period four outside the limits of whatever normal people are concerning themselves with these days.

 These days the times she thinks of me are rare.
 Moments with enough space.
 Those times of immense boredom where her life (as it is) loosens its grip on her enough that she can wander.
 Those ones are just medium rare.
 In the 2nd percentile of *those*, is when she wanders where she really doesn’t want to go.
 Those are blue; so rare they are bloody.
 During trance-like states that invade particularly long showers as the water turns tepid.
 Or particularly bad traffic jams on drug trips.
 Or in the waiting room of funeral homes.
 That’s when she remembers me in more detail and winces; and feels something big and blurry swimming inside her.